 How to find use cases for sales AI in your organization

-One of the biggest challenge sales leaders face is the productivity and performance of their sales teams.
-Both SDRs and AEs put loads of processes and tools in place to help streamline their workload but all that really happens is the exact opposite.
+One of the biggest challenges sales leaders face is the productivity and performance of their sales teams.
+Both SDRs (sales development reps) and AEs (account executives) put many processes and tools in place to help streamline their workload, but what happens can be the exact opposite.
 It’s a productivity paradox.

 This is an even bigger concern when you consider the cost of operating a sales team.
 Some companies spend up to half their revenue on sales alone.
-Salesforce, for example, spends 53 percent of its $10 billion in revenue on its sales team.
+Salesforce, for example, spends 53% of its more than $10 billion in revenue on its sales team.

-These inefficient processes take a toll on a company’s bottom line.
-Sales reps spend63.4 percent of their time on non-revenue generating activities.
-The results are missed quotas, lost revenue and opportunities and poor ROI for the whole sales team.
+Inefficient processes take a toll on a company’s bottom line.
+Sales reps spend 63.4% of their time on non-revenue generating activities.
+The results are missed quotas, lost revenue and poor ROI for the whole company.

-Smart sales leaders are looking to artificial intelligence (AI) to solve this.
-In fact, Forrester found that 46 percent of companies are looking to implement AI into their sales and marketing teams in the coming quarters.
+Smart sales leaders are looking to artificial intelligence for ways to help to solve this.
+In fact, Forrester found that 46% of companies are looking to implement AI in their sales and marketing teams in the coming quarters.

-Sales AI is the solution.
+So what does sales AI have to offer?
 It can automate repetitive processes that waste sales reps’ time so they can focus on connecting with their customers and generating revenue.
-Intelligent automation can also augment a sales rep’s actions to help them make smarter decisions.
+Intelligent automation can also augment sales reps’ actions to help them make smarter decisions.

 Sales AI is poised to change the industry in the coming years: